NickRamskill/nickramskill.gitub.io/aboutme.md

 Over the last few years my interest in programming has grown as I have learned more about the huge opportunities and potential that Machine Learning and AI have for solving technological challenges.
 Specifically, my interests are in image processing and machine vision.

 For me, the goal of this blog is to document my journey towards learning about these topics and to build a portfolio of interesting projects I tackle on the way.

+Also likely to be used as an outpost for other things that pique my interest.